Olympics and Money Management

 - Budgeting.
 If watching all the fanfare makes you want to attend the next Olympics, here’s how to see the Olympics on a budget.

 - Savings goals.
-If you want to go to one, start saving now for 2012 in London or the Winter Olympics in 2010 in Vancouver.
+If you want to go to an Olympics, start saving now for the next Olympics in 4 years or the Winter Olympics in 2 years.
+Plan ahead to line up frequent flyer miles and no foreign transaction fee credit cards to make your money stretch further.

 - Age is just a number.
-Dara Torres shows us just that as a 41 year old competing in Olympic swimming.
-If your goal is to retire in your 40s, or even your 30s don’t let people tell you that you can’t!
+Dara Torres showed us just that when she competed in Beijing as a 41 year old in Olympic swimming.
+If your goal is to retire in your 40s don’t let people tell you that you can’t!

-- Technology is amazing.
+- Free technology is amazing.
 It really is!
-You can watch the Olympics online and catch all your favorite events.
+Not only can you watch the Olympics online and catch all your favorite events, but if that isn’t good enough there are lots of other options including mobile apps, alternative viewing, and backdoor options for live viewing.

 - Sports are expensive.
 The time and money involved to train the athletes is enormous.
 If you are a die hard sports fan, but don’t have any sponsors, save money by finding creative ways to get inexpensive sports equipment.